Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/workflows/overview.md

 ## Developer Preview

-In this release Nexmo is providing a failover template.
+In this release Nexmo provides a failover template.
 The failover template instructs the [Messages API](messages-and-workflows-apis/messages/overview) to send a message to the specified channel.
 If that message fails immediately or if the `condition_status` is not reached within the specified time period the next message is sent.

-There may be issues so Nexmo welcomes your feedback.
-Any suggestions you make help us improve the product.
-If you do need help, please email support@nexmo.com and include Workflow API in the subject line.
+Nexmo always welcomes your feedback.
+Your suggestions help us improve the product.
+If you do need help, please email [support@nexmo.com](mailto:support@nexmo.com) and include Workflow API in the subject line.
 Please note that during the Developer Preview period support times are limited to Monday to Friday.

 ## Contents